microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraPolicy.md

 ## Description

 The `New-EntraPolicy` cmdlet creates a policy in Microsoft Entra ID.
-Specify `-DisplayName`, `-Definition` and `-Type` parameters for create a new policy.
+Specify `DisplayName`, `Definition` and `Type` parameters for create a new policy.

 ## Examples